Stop the Train! Magnetic Brakes for a Maglev Train

 - If your results are the same for both strips (the red needle tip points towards both of them, or points away from both of them), then your strips are polarized correctly and should repel each other.
 Go back to steps 1 and 2 to check the alignment of your track.

-Your kit contains a small cylindrical neodymium magnet.
-This magnet is strong enough to re-polarize the magnetic strips by rubbing it against them, as shown in Figure 17.
+You can use a small neodymium magnet to re-polarize the magnetic strips by rubbing it against them, as shown in Figure 18.
 To do this:

 - Check again whether the magnetic strips on your train car attract or repel the red tip of the compass needle.